serain/bbrecon/README.md

   <br />
 </dl>

+**This project is no longer maintained and I took the crawling infrastructure offline.
+The audience was not big enough to justify maintaining it.
+**

 Bug Bounty Recon (`bbrecon`) is a free Recon-as-a-Service for bug bounty hunters and security researchers.
 The API aims to provide a continuously up-to-date map of the Internet "safe harbor" attack surface, excluding out-of-scope targets.

 It comes with an ergonomic CLI and Python library.